Project schedule 101: Why you need them and how to make your own

 Gantt charts

 Example: Consider the development of a new software feature, which involves stages like design, coding, testing, and deployment.
-A Gantt chart is ideal for this project because it visually represents the duration of each stage, shows which tasks must be completed before others can start (dependencies), and highlights any overlapping activities, such as designing the next feature while the current one is in coding.
+For this project, a Gantt chart serves as an ideal tool as it provides a visual representation of each stage's duration, identifies the tasks that require completion before others can begin (dependencies), and flags any overlapping activities, such as designing the next feature while the current one is coding.

 Read: Free visualize work with a Gantt chart template